waltligon/orangefs/doc/basics.md

 PVFS2 does provide guarantees of atomicity of writes to nonoverlapping regions, even noncontiguous nonoverlapping regions.
-This is to say that if your parallel application doesn't write to the same bytes, then you will get what you expect on subsequent reads.
+This is to say that if your parallel application doesn’t write to the same bytes, then you will get what you expect on subsequent reads.

 This is enough to provide all the non-atomic mode semantics for MPI-IO.